sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - File Tabs in one line by recent sequence.
 - Use Debugger as much as possible.

-## NodeJs & JavaScript TypeScript:
+## Python, NodeJs & JavaScript TypeScript:
-- Download and Install Nodejs latest.
+- Download and Install Python, Nodejs latest.
-- Use Visual Studio Community / Visual Studio Code for JavaScript / TypeScript / NodeJs.
+- Use Visual Studio Community / Visual Studio Code for Python, JavaScript / TypeScript / NodeJs.

 ## Microsoft Office 360:
 - Download and Install Microsoft Office 360.